rahulshankariyer/PortolioProject/README.md

 ### 5. Analysis

-1. I used SQL Server Management Studio to extract the data of Covid Vaccinations vs Cases & Deaths by both date & country.
-The queries used to extract the data are available in the <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid-19/Vaccinations%20vs%20Covid%20Cases%20%26%20Deaths.sql"> Vaccinations vs Covid Cases & Deaths.sql </a> file
+1. Using SQL Server Management Studio the data of Covid Vaccinations vs Cases & Deaths by date was extracted.
+2. The queries used to extract the data are available in the <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid-19/Vaccinations%20vs%20Covid%20Cases%20%26%20Deaths.sql"> Vaccinations vs Covid Cases & Deaths.sql </a> file

-2. Using the data extracted in Step 1, I performed the following analysis in Jupyter Notebooks - <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid-19/Covid%2019%20Vaccinations%20vs%20Cases%20%26%20Deaths.ipynb"> Covid Vaccinations vs Cases & Deaths by Date & Country </a>
+3. Using the data extracted in Step 1, I performed the following analysis in Jupyter Notebooks - <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid-19/Covid%2019%20Vaccinations%20vs%20Cases%20%26%20Deaths.ipynb"> Covid Vaccinations vs Cases & Deaths by Date & Country </a>

 ### 6. Insights

-1. When we look at country wise data, the vaccinations have an equally high correlation with both cases and deaths
-2. When we look at date wise data, the vaccinations have a slightly higher correlation with cases than with deaths
-3. Vacccinations have a much higher correlation with both cases and deaths when looked at country wise than when looked at date wise

 ### 7. Conclusion

-Whether compared by country or date, one can infer that the Number of Covid Vaccinations is directly proportional to the Number of Cases & Deaths, ie, the Number of Covid Vaccinations increases with the Number of Cases & Deaths

 ## III.
 Project 4 (Python)